Rarewolf626/gpx/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 Donate link: https://codection.com/go/donate-import-users-from-csv-with-meta/
 Tags: csv, import, importer, meta data, meta, user, users, user meta,  editor, profile, custom, fields, delimiter, update, insert
 Requires at least: 3.4
-Tested up to: 5.4
+Tested up to: 5.8.3
-Stable tag: 1.15.5.11
+Stable tag: 1.19.1.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Import and export users and customers using CSV files including custom user meta and roles.
 Integrations with lots of other plugins.
 Frontend upload, cron import and much more.

+**Try it out on your free dummy site: Click here => [https://demo.tastewp.com/import-users-from-csv-with-meta](https://demo.tastewp.com/import-users-from-csv-with-meta)**

 == Description ==

-Clean and easy-to-use Import users plugin.
+Clean and easy-to-use import and export users and customer plugin, for WordPress and WooCommerce.
 It includes custom user meta to be included automatically from a CSV file and delimitation auto-detector.
 It also is able to send a mail to each user imported and all the meta data imported is ready to edit into user profile.

 *	Import CSV file with users directly to your WordPress or customers into WooCommerce
 *	Import thousends of users or customers in only some seconds
-*   Export users or customers to a CSV file
+*   Export users or customers to a CSV file, filtering by role or registered date
-*	You can also import meta-data like data from WooCommerce customers using the correct meta_keys
+*	You can also import meta-data like data from WooCommerce customers
 *	You can assign roles while importing
-*	Send a mail to every new user, this mails can be saved as templates and are fully customizable
+*	Send a mail to every new user, this mails can be saved as templates and are fully customizable, before sending you can test it
 *	Use your own
-*	You can also update data of each user
+*	You can also update users if the user is already in your WordPress
-*	Assing a role
 *	Create a cron task to import users periodically
 *	Edit the metadata (you will be able to edit the metadata imported using metakeys directly in the profile of each user)
-*	Read our documentation
 *	Extend the plugin using the hooks we provide
-*	Ask anything in support forum, we try to give the best support

-Moreover this plugin is compatible with:
+Moreover this plugin is compatible with many other plugins to be able to import and include them data, subscriptions, memberships, etc. Take a look:

 *	WooCommerce: to import the customer data
 *	WooCommerce Memberships: to import memberships
+*	WooCommerce Subscriptions: to create subscriptions associated with users while they are being imported
-*	BuddyPress: to import custom BuddyPress fields, groups and roles
+*	BuddyPress: to import custom BuddyPress avatars, fields, groups and roles
+*   Advanced Custom Fields: to import data to the fields you define there
 *	Paid Membership Pro: to import memberships
 *	Indeed Ultimate Membership Pro: to import memberships
+*   Paid Member Subscriptions: to import memberships
 *	Allow Multiple Accounts: plugin will allow the same rules importing than this plugin
 *	Groups: to assign users to groups while importing
 *	New User Approve: you can import users and approbe/wait for approve them